muskit/QuestCamStreamer/README.md

 Stream your Meta Quest headset POV to your PC!

 This is an Android app made for the Meta Quest 3 virtual reality headset.
+Pair it with the [QuestCamReceiver](https://github.com/muskit/QuestCamReceiver), which connects directly via LAN.